Graduate Program Teaching Assistantship

 TA Duties

 Once you have been assigned to a course, the course supervisor should have an introductory meeting with you to discuss your specific duties, laboratory and tutorial times, outline the basic structure of the course and provide any necessary teaching materials such as texts or laboratory manuals.
 Normally this meeting is held during the first or second day of term.
 Supervisors are usually provided with your e-mail address to facilitate making contact.
 TA duties include but are not limited to invigilation and marking, teaching, demonstrating lab experiments, giving tutorials.
 If you have certain limitations on when you can TA, it is a good idea to contact the course supervisor ahead of time, because you must be available to perform TA duties for the pay period.
-Please note that the Department will offer you TA financial support only if you maintain satisfactory progress in your graduate program and satisfactory performance of your TA duties.
+Please note that the Department will offer you TA units only if you maintain satisfactory progress in your graduate program and satisfactory performance of your TA duties.

 Evaluation